Hemankita/template-node-react/README.md

 Edit `package.json` and change the default name to the name you used to create the template.

 Make sure you are logged into the IBM Cloud using the IBM Cloud CLI and have access to you development cluster.
-If you are using Openshift make sure you have logged into OpenShift CLI on the command line.
+If you are using Openshift make sure you have logged into Openshift CLI on the command line.

 ```$bash
 npm i -g @garage-catalyst/ibm-garage-cloud-cli